Codec Guide, your source for quality codecs.

 • Rename the file from .rm to .rmvb

-Q:I suddenly can no longer play .ram files in Media Player Classic.
+Q:I can not play .ram files in Media Player Classic.
 I get a "cannot render the file" error.

 A: